mikeobank/vanice/vanice.md

 ### To be decided / To do
 - Final character set
-- Final emoji set, plus order (indices)
+- Final emoji set, size, and order (indices)
 - Allow for ambiguous emojis?
 - Non Latin characters in names
 - Recommended length of fingerprint / total length (vanity name + fingerprint)